25 Winter Hiking Tips for Staying Warm and Safe in the Snow

 I wear long wool socks that reach above the cuff of my boots

-12. Wear insulated hiking boots
+12. Wear waterproof, insulated hiking boots

 You may be tempted to wear your normal hiking boots on a winter hike.
 If it’s cold, but there’s no snow, then that likely will be fine.
-However, if you are hiking in snowy terrain, you’ll thank yourself for getting a pair of insulated women’s winter hiking boots.
+However, if you are hiking in snowy terrain, you’ll thank yourself for getting a pair of insulated winter hiking boots.
 Like your fingers, toes are also prone to frostbite, and once you get frostbite, it’s likely to be a repeat offender.
-So for me, having a winter specific hiking boot that will last me several seasons is worth the expense.
+So for me, having a winter-specific hiking boot that will last me several seasons is worth the expense.

 Kristen crouched down next to dog on snowy trail in Utah wearing winter hiking gear